CzerPDX/cs350-Algorithms-and-Complexity/README.md

 ## CS 202 - Programming Systems (2020)

 ### Communication System (C++)
 This software simulates a communication system, allowing users to manage contacts and their associated devices, including landlines, tablets, and smartphones.
-Users can send and receive simulated calls and text messages, and the application maintains communication logs for each device. **The program demonstrates the use of object-oriented programming techniques, focusing on inheritance and operator overloading, as well as the implementation of custom classes like a String class.**
+Users can send and receive simulated calls and text messages, and the application maintains communication logs for each device (sender and receiver). **The program demonstrates the use of object-oriented programming techniques, focusing on inheritance and operator overloading, as well as the implementation of custom classes like a String class.**

 ### Weekly Calendar (C++)
 This project keeps track of a user's calendar of tasks for the week.
 This software creates a calendar system that allows users to add, remove, and view daily items such as grocery lists, appointments, and schoolwork. **The application uses linked lists, dynamic memory allocation, polymorphism, and provides input validation and error handling utilities.**